edwarddistel/flickr-deduper/README.md

 In many cases the resulting order will be `Photo1`, `Photo501`, `Photo10001`.
 But not always!
 And I'm not sure why.
 Maybe it's a timing thing and I need to add a wait to these requests so Flickr has more time to process them?
 Not sure.

-If you use the "Organizr" via the Flickr WebUI it will correctly order things but inspecting the network requests it appears to be using undocumented features of the REST API that I don't have the time or interest to explore.

-In any event, while the below is not perfect it roughly puts things in descending order of most recently shot first, using the timestamp of the photo.
+While the below is not perfect it roughly puts things in descending order of most recently shot first, using the timestamp of the photo.

-It does this by first creating a set of subarrays, however many are needed to support 500 photo IDs at a time.
+It does this by first creating a set of subarrays, however many are needed to support 250 photo IDs at a time.

 Then it uses modular arithmetic to distribute photos sequentially into the resulting subarrays.